stomt/stomt-unreal-plugin/README.md

 The STOMT Widget supports a variety of callback events.

 This shows how you can access them:
 <img alt="Events" src="http://schukies.io/images/stomt/example.PNG" />

 ## Common Issues

 * none

+Don't hesitate to [contact] (https://www.stomt.com/stomt-unreal-engine-plugin) us if you have any problems or need help.

 ## Contribution